William Barak: Artworks

 Barak's works are now highly prized and exhibited in leading public galleries in Australia and several international collections.

 Ceremony (1895) is housed at the Ballarat Fine Art Gallery, donated by Anne Fraser Bon.
 Bon's donation to the Ballarat Fine Art Gallery represents the first Indigenous artwork to enter a major public art gallery.
-Other state and national galleries also include one or more paintings by Barak in their collections, including the South Australian Museum, State Library of Victoria, Museums Victoria, National Museum of Australia, National Gallery of Australia, and QAGOMA.
+Other state and national galleries also include one or more paintings by Barak in their collections, including the South Australian Museum, State Library Victoria, Museums Victoria, National Museum of Australia, National Gallery of Australia, and QAGOMA.

 Barak's paintings are also located in international collections including the Ethnological Museum of Berlin, the Völkerkundemuseum Herrnhut, and the Musée D’ethnographie De Neuchâtel.

 In 2003 the National Gallery of Victoria held an exhibition Remembering Barak to commemorate his life and work.
 An education resource was developed to accompany the exhibition.

-A shield and a painting, gifted by Barak in 1897 to his friends, a Swiss family who owned vineyards in the Yarra Valley, were auctioned by Sotheby's in May 2022, by descendants living in Switzerland.
+A shield and a painting, gifted by Barak in 1897 to his friends, a Swiss family who owned vineyards in the Yarra Valley, were auctioned by Sotheby's in May 2022, by descendants living in Switzerland following the death of Pascal de Pury.
 The artworks were purchased by the Wurundjeri Woi-Wurrung Cultural Heritage Corporation with A$117,000 raised by crowdfunding, A$500,000 given by the Victorian Government, and donations from the City of Melbourne and Melbourne Airport.
 Another branch of the de Pury family who lived in Victoria had earlier donated all the William Barak works in their possession to the Yarra Ranges Regional Museum.
+The two pieces went on display in the State Library Victoria in Melbourne in December 2023.